edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-03-04-social-media-training-for-employees.md

 It’s crucial for employers to make these policies clear, for everyone from the stockroom to the boardroom.
 Because it’s not always as straightforward as it seems, developing a social media policy for your company, as we'll discuss below, is crucial.

-These are just a few examples of what your social media training of 2020 may include that you didn't cover before.
+These are just a few examples of what your social media training may include that you didn't cover before.

 ### Navigating changes in social media platforms